 Fatty acid

 Substances that belong to the group of so-called simple lipids and are of great importance for the body are fatty acids.
-Depending on the presence of double bonds in the non-polar (water-insoluble) carbon "tail", fatty acids are divided into saturated (do not have double bonds) and unsaturated (have one or even more double carbon-carbon bonds).
+Depending on the presence of double bonds in the non-polar (water-insoluble) carbon “tail”, fatty acids are divided into saturated (do not have double bonds) and unsaturated (have one or even more carbon-carbon double bonds).
 Examples of the first: stearic, palmitic.
 Examples of unsaturated and polyunsaturated fatty acids: oleic, linoleic, etc.

 Why?
 Because they: